 By Farah Hussain Baig, LCSW

 Picture this scene…You are standing at the corner waiting for your bus to take you home after a long day at work.
 You’ve been waiting patiently for ten minutes and it’s nowhere in sight.
-Ten minutes turn into twenty.
+Ten minutes turn into twenty and you are thinking about to walk away.
 You find yourself getting frustrated as you’ve seen every other bus pass you by except the one you need.
 You start hypothesizing why your bus hasn’t made it yet, and you contemplate running to the train or catching a cab.
 “No…” you tell yourself, “…the train takes too long and a cab costs too much, besides I’ve already waited this long, how much longer could this take?”
 Sound familiar?
 This scenario, as mundane as it may be, is a metaphor for some of life’s more significant crossroads where we find ourselves wondering…“when is it time to walk away and try something different?”

 We’ve all been there-at the fork in the road, needing to make a decision, to go one way or the other.
 Whether it’s leaving a job or walking away from a long-term relationship.
 The stakes seem high and at times paralyzing fear holds us back from even thinking about alternative options.
 So what should one consider before making such a big decision?
 Beyond a standard pro-con list, here are some things to consider when you are faced with such a decision:

 Know your wants and needs: